TobiasGruening/ARU-Net/README.md

 ## References

-Please cite [1](#a-two-stage-method-for-text-line-detection-in-historical-documents) if using this code.
+Please cite [[1]](#a-two-stage-method-for-text-line-detection-in-historical-documents) if using this code.

 ### A Two-Stage Method for Text Line Detection in Historical Documents

-[1]
+[1] TBD

 ### READ-BAD: A New Dataset and Evaluation Scheme for Baseline Detection in Archival Documents

-[2] T. Grüning\*, R. Labahn, M. Diem, F. Kleber, S. Fiel, [*READ-BAD: A New Dataset and Evaluation Scheme for Baseline Detection in Archival Documents*](https://arxiv.org/abs/1705.03311)
+[2] T. Grüning, R. Labahn, M. Diem, F. Kleber, S. Fiel, [*READ-BAD: A New Dataset and Evaluation Scheme for Baseline Detection in Archival Documents*](https://arxiv.org/abs/1705.03311)

 ```
 @article{gruning2017read,